 Piety level *****: "Immaculate"

 - Sanctuary - Creates a stationary Sanctuary with a radius and duration dependent on your Invocations skill, centered on yourself.
 Its radius will decrease as its duration runs out.
-Sanctuary is instantly dispelled if you or one of your allies attacks.
-While in Sanctuary, you receive the following benefits.
+So long as you remain within the radius of Sanctuary, no enemies can attack you (this protection extends to your allies, as well).
+If you or one of your allies attacks, Sanctuary is instantly dispelled and Zin considers it an evil act.
 Costs 7 MP, 150-300 Food, and 15-23 Piety.

 Piety level ******: "Bringer of Law"